-UK Coal operates two deep mines and several surface mines.
+UK Coal operates two deep mines.

 Our deep mines produce over 3m tonnes of coal per year and use some of the most advanced mining techniques employed anywhere in the world.
-Our surface mines produce around 1.8m tonnes of coal per year and we have won many awards for our restoration projects.

 UK Coal’s two deep mines produce around 60,000 tonnes of coal a week and most of this is used to generate electricity for the UK market.
 Our two collieries, Kellingley and Thoresby, use modern mining techniques and have benefitted from major investment in recent years.